sirp140/Quotify/README.md

 Quotify is developed using Java and the Android SDK.
 It utilizes various Android components such as Activities, Intents, and Layouts to create an interactive user interface.
 The app also leverages resources like strings, drawables, and layouts to provide a visually appealing experience.

+## Video WalkThrough📱

 ![ezgif com-video-to-gif](https://github.com/sirp140/Quotify/assets/85513412/d0617744-3fbc-4dbe-8efb-4050e46f2217)

 ## Contributions and Feedback 🤝

 If you would like to contribute to the app's development or suggest new features, please submit a pull request or create an issue on the project's GitHub repository.
 If you encounter any bugs or have any feedback or suggestions, please feel free to reach out.

 ## License 📜